 “We appeal to the National Election Commission, UNMIS and the international community to bring pressure to bear on the SPLM leadership to allow the general election to take place smoothly without hindrance.Our enquiries confirmed that three people were detained in one of the notorious cells belonging to this Special Branch.
 The Chief of Military Intelligence of the SPLA visited them and took some video shots of the detained members of the SPLM-DC and gave a statement to the government radio and television in Juba that our members were detained because they were carrying a pistol!!!
 Nothing was mentioned about the elections materials seized.
 Such a ridiculous statement is irresponsible and insulting to the intelligence of the common man.
 A number of questions arise: how could somebody who was on a commercial flight carry a pistol?
 If he was carrying one, should it be the "Special Branch" to handle the matter or the Police, or even Public Security?
 Is the pistol licensed or not?", SPLM-DC press statement further explained.

-The Government of Southern Sudan (GoSS) was born out of 2005 Comprehensive Peace Agreement which was signed between Khartoum and the SPLM.
+The Government of Southern Sudan (GoSS) was born out of 2005 Comprehensive Peace Agreement which was signed between Khartoum and the Juba.

-One prominent Southern observer who asked not to be name believe that “the region could easily sit in hot tube after referendum claiming the only way to avoid that is for Southern leaders to come together and draw the line of how their future will look like.”
+One prominent Southern observer who asked not to be named believe that “the region could easily sit in hot tube after referendum, claiming the only way to avoid the problem is for Southern leaders to come together and figure out what kind of future they want for their country.